open-and-sustainable/prismaid/docs/download-tool.md

 - **Access Restrictions**: Some papers may require login credentials or institutional access
 - **Network Issues**: Check your internet connection if downloads fail consistently
 - **Timeout Errors**: Large files may cause timeout issues; try increasing timeout settings if available
+- **JavaScript-dependent URLs**: URLs from Dimensions.ai, ResearchGate, Academia.edu, or Semantic Scholar web UI cannot be accessed without a browser.
+Solution: Use CSV/TSV format with metadata to enable automatic DOI resolution via Crossref
+- **Crossref API Limitations**: The Crossref API may occasionally be slow or return no results for obscure papers.
+The tool will fall back to attempting the original URL in such cases

 ### Common Issues with Zotero Integration